brycewray/hugo-site/content/posts/2021/01/easy-peasy.md

 &ndash; *Yeah, pretty much.
 Good job.
 So when---?*

-You know what? *[Sound of paper being crumpled.]* I think I'm gonna tell my cousin to give me control over that frickin' Facebook page and I'll take my chances with it.
+You know what? *[Sound of paper being crumpled.]* I think I'm gonna tell my cousin to give me control over that frickin’ Facebook page and I'll take my chances with it.
 But, hey, thanks, and have a good rest-of-your-lunch. *[Click.]*